iarai/science4cast/README.md

 - TrainSet2014_3.pkl: Semantic network until 2014, for predicting 2017
 - TrainSet2014_3_solution.pkl: which edges are connected in 2017
 - CompetitionSet2017_3.pkl: Semantic network until 2017, used for evaluation

+*Copy those files _directly_ into the directory of the python files.*

 **Detailed tutorial: [/Tutorial/tutorial.ipynb](Tutorial/tutorial.ipynb)**
 - How to read and visualize data